What is the Labor Code 3212?

 Does my position at my employer have the heart presumption?

 Certain agencies, even though they are law enforcement or safety, do not have the presumption applicable.
 It is important to check and verify that you have the presumption.
 Even if you do not have the presumption, you still are able to file and pursue a heart injury case.
 The only difference is that you will have the regular burden of proof as opposed to those who benefit from the presumption.

 Do I actually have a heart injury?

-There is a variety of litigated cases as to what is a “heart injury.”
+There is a variety of litigated cases as to what a “heart injury” is.
 For example, hypertension is generally not considered a heart injury.
 Therefore, an injury which is only hypertension without heart damage will not be subject to the presumption.
 Again, the matter can still be pursued.
 The provision of benefits will not allow for the evidentiary benefits of the presumption.
-A heart injury will generally require some form of testing that will show that there is injury to the heart.
-For example, an echocardiogram or a 24 hour heart monitor would provide evidence of an injury to the heart.
+A heart injury will generally require some form of testing that will show that there is an injury to the heart.
+For example, an echocardiogram or a 24-hour heart monitor would provide evidence of an injury to the heart.
 Therefore, testing is important.

 Can my presumption be rebutted?

 If your employer can prove that the heart problem existed prior to the start of employment, then the presumption can be rebutted.
 Even if this was the case, a claim can still be pursued under regular workers’ compensation law on the basis that the pre-existing heart condition was aggravated or accelerated by the employment.